-Interview: Chandra Kurt for the in-flight magazine SWISS Universe
+Interview by Chandra Kurt, Wine Writer, Author and Consultant, for the in-flight magazine SWISS Universe

 You are now 87 years old, you go into the office every day, travel round the world, and together with your late husband Robert Mondavi you brought radical changes to the world of wine.
 Where does so much enthusiasm come from?